openebs-archive/openebs-docs/docs/mayastor-concept.md

 ## What is Mayastor?

-**Mayastor** is currently under development as a sub project of the Open Source CNCF project [**OpenEBS**](https://openebs.io/).
-OpenEBS is a "Container Attached Storage" or CAS solution which extends Kubernetes with a declarative data plane, providing flexible persistent storage for stateful applications.
+**Mayastor** is currently under development as a sub-project of the Open Source CNCF project [**OpenEBS**](https://openebs.io/).
+OpenEBS is a "Container Attached Storage" or CAS solution which extends Kubernetes with a declarative data plane, providing flexible, persistent storage for stateful applications.

 Design goals for Mayastor include: